rmerkel/P/README.md

 ## Design and implementation notes

+ * Single quotes for character literals, double for strings.
  * There is just one basic integer type, the signed Integer.
  * Unsigned integers (Natural), is a built-in subrange of Integer; 0..maxint, the maximum Integer value; thus any Natural value will 'fit' in a Integer.
  * Likewise, Positive is 1..maxint.
- * Boolean is a built-in enumeration of false, true.
+ * Boolean is a built-in enumeration of false, true [0, 1]
- * Currently, Character is a subrange of 0..127, but will be replaced with a built-in enumeration of all ASCII literals, e.g., 'A' and not the identifier
+ * Character is a subrange of 0..127.
-   A.
  * Subrange checking is accomplished via the limit check instructions, LLIMIT and ULIMIT when for assignments from a ordinal value with a wider range to a narrower one.
 This should be omitted in the case of constant expressions where